Please note: This post may contain affiliate links. See our disclosure to learn more.

 If you’re looking for a budget itinerary that you can build yourself in Switzerland, look no further than the Kandersteg International Scout Center (we are in no way affiliated with KISC - it is just an honest recommendation).
 Use their “Programme & Adventure” guide as it is open to anyone - even people who aren’t scouts and aren’t staying at their accommodations!
 It does cost 10% more for people not staying in their accommodations, but the cost of your trip to Switzerland is likely to be more than 60% cheaper than if you were to put it together elsewhere.
 You can even save that 10% by reserving a camp site or by staying in one of their lodge-type accommodations for as little as CHF 10.00-38.00 per adult per night!

-If you’re looking for cheap Day Trips, like the ones we scheduled outside of KISC, you can find a number of them here: “Best Switzerland Tours”.
-Additionally, you explore some alternate itineraries and tours here: “Great Deals on Switzerland Vacation Packages”.
+If you’re looking for cheap Day Trips, like the ones we scheduled outside of KISC, you can find a number of them here: “Affordable Switzerland Tours”.
+Additionally, you can explore some alternate itineraries and tours here: “Great Deals on Switzerland Vacation Packages”.

 — FREE THINGS TO DO —